Bollywood stars return to Indian big screens after more than a year - ExBulletin

 Bollywood stars return to Indian big screens after more than a year

-MUMBAI, Nov.
-5 (Reuters) – Bollywood stars return to big screens in India after more than a year, with the film industry hoping that the drop in COVID-19 cases and the festival season will bring audiences back to theaters .
+Bollywood stars are returning to big screens in India after more than a year, with the film industry hoping the drop in Covid-19 cases and the festival season will bring audiences back to theaters.

-Since then hardly any Bollywood films have been released in theaters, with many producers preferring to release their films on streaming platforms https://www.reuters.com/article/uk-health-coronavirus-india-amazon-idUKKBN22R0H9 like Amazon’s Prime Video. , Netflix and Disney.
+Since then, hardly any Bollywood films have been released in theaters, with many producers preferring to release their films on streaming platforms like Amazon’s Prime Video, Netflix and Disney.

 “It was hard to resist a theatrical release, but we still think audiences will come back to theaters,” Shibasish Sarkar, who was CEO of producer group Reliance Entertainment during the making of the film, told Reuters.

-“Sooryavanshi,” an action drama in the Bollywood lore, with flashy dance sequences and muscular prominent men thwarting the baddies, releases Friday, the day after the Hindu festival of Diwali, traditionally a big boxing day. office.
+Sooryavanshi, an action drama in the tradition of Bollywood, with flashy dance sequences and muscular men thwarting the bad guys, was released on Friday, November 5, a day after the Hindu festival of Diwali, traditionally a big day at the box office.

 Originally slated for March 2020, its release date has been pushed back three times as India grapples with waves of coronavirus cases and authorities locked up in several parts of the country, closing cinemas.